dreamwhite/dell-inspiron-5370-hackintosh/README.md

 * SSDT-BRT6.aml
 * SSDT-PNLF.aml
-* SSDT-XOSI.aml
+* SSDT-XOSI.aml~

+I've realized (cuz I've removed Windows such as 10 seconds after buying the PC) that the brightness key are not smooth (fluid animation) even in Windows.
+So I've simply mapped them inside SysPrefs/Keyboard/Shortcuts

 ## Gestures

-In SysPrefs/Keyboard/Shortcuts/Mission\ Control/ replace "Move left a space" and "Move right a space" with your favourite ones.
+~In SysPrefs/Keyboard/Shortcuts/Mission\ Control/ replace "Move left a space" and "Move right a space" with your favourite ones.

-Personally I use three-fingers swipe right for "Move right a space" and viceversa for left swipe
+Personally I use three-fingers swipe right for "Move right a space" and viceversa for left swipe~

+Thanks to VoodooI2C team I've successfully activated native gestures on my hack.
+Everything is working except 4-fingers gestures, but who cares -_-

 ## Some useful links